 The doctor you select will be in charge of your care.
 For some of your appointments you may see a nurse practitioner or another doctor.

-Your first OB visit will be with a medical assistant.
+Your first obstetric visit will be with a medical assistant.
 They will take time to learn about your medical history, and order lab tests.
-Your next visit will be with your chosen OB doctor or nurse practitioner.
+Your next visit will be with your chosen obstetrician or nurse practitioner.

 Our doctors share an on-call schedule for deliveries and emergencies.
 This means that while you will mostly see one doctor for your appointments, another doctor may deliver your baby.OR